College Application General Information for Class of 2022:

 Schedule an information session or campus tour!
 Visit M-F & select Saturdays.
 Take a tour and receive a $50 Application Fee Waiver!!

-Rolling Admission with priority deadline for merit scholarship consideration March 15, 2018
+March 15 Regular Decision – Rolling Admission with priority deadline for merit scholarship consideration

-Fifth Year Option – Students complete 2 degrees in 5 years, by beginning graduate courses during senior year at no additional charge.
+Fifth Year Option – Students complete 2 degrees (bachelor’s and master’s) in 5 years, by beginning graduate courses during senior year at no additional charge.

 Lasell Works – This program combines focused advising with on-campus and online coursework, including a credit-bearing professional skills development course connected to part-time employment, providing students with a pathway to a Bachelor’s degree at a significant tuition savings.